-I would like to acknowledge the Panel's continued hard work throughout 2023.
+I would like to thank the Panel for its hard work throughout 2024.
 The Panel has maintained high standards of governance and robust operating systems throughout the year to maintain investor confidence in New Zealand's capital markets.

-During the 2024/25 financial year, my specific expectations are that the Panel:
+During the 2025/26 financial year, my specific expectations are that the Panel: